 - Key areas and ways in which he or she would benefit from the Board's support in the coming year and beyond.

-5.4 Executive Performance Review Subcommittee Process.
-The Executive Performance Review Subcommittee shall solicit, accept, review and consider such input from members of the Board of Trustees, USNH employees, and other individuals as the Subcommittee believes may be helpful in the performance of its responsibilities under this policy.
+5.4 Executive Compensation and Performance Review Committee Process.
+The Executive Compensation and Performance Review Committee shall solicit, accept, review and consider such input from members of the Board of Trustees, USNH employees, and other individuals as the Committee believes may be helpful in the performance of its responsibilities under this policy.

-5.4.1 Subcommittee Meeting with the CEOs.
-The Subcommittee shall meet with each CEO individually to review and discuss the CEO's self-assessment as well as insights gained through the process established under section 5.4, above.
-The Subcommittee shall discuss with the CEO any additions, deletions, or other adjustments, which the Subcommittee believes would make the CEO's self-assessment more complete or accurate.
+5.4.1 Committee Meeting with the CEOs.
+The Committee shall meet with each CEO individually to review and discuss the CEO's self-assessment as well as insights gained through the process established under section 5.4, above.
+The Committee shall discuss with the CEO any additions, deletions, or other adjustments, which the Committee believes would make the CEO's self-assessment more complete or accurate.

 5.4.2 Eligibility.
 In order to be eligible for any merit increase a CEO must have at least six months of service in the position as of the effective date of the increase.
 A CEO who has more than six months of service, but less than 12 months, will be eligible for a pro-rated merit increase.

 5.4.3 Report to the Executive Committee.
-The Subcommittee shall establish a final set of goals for each Chief Executive Officer, review CEO performance against annual goals, and report the results of its work, including the performance assessments of each CEO and resulting performance award recommendations, to the Executive Committee.
+The Committee shall establish a final set of goals for each Chief Executive Officer, review CEO performance against annual goals, assess the quality and effectiveness of the CEO’s leadership, and report the results of its work, including the performance assessments of each CEO and resulting performance award recommendations, to the Executive Committee.
 The amount of an annual performance award is within the range of 0% to 150% of the performance award target.
 Each Chief Executive Officer shall receive a copy of the portion relating to his or her performance and goals.

 5.4.4 Records.
 The records prepared during the performance review process, including but not limited to self-assessments, evaluations, and goals as well as all related correspondence, shall be a part of the Chief Executive Officer's personnel file and kept confidential to the fullest extent permitted under law and applicable USNH policy.

 5.4.5 Timing.
-Each year the Executive Performance Review Subcommittee shall establish a calendar providing for the orderly accomplishment of the process outlined in this policy in time for the Executive Committee to report the completion of the process to the Board at its Annual Meeting in June.
+Each year the Executive Compensation and Performance Review Committee shall establish a calendar providing for the orderly accomplishment of the process outlined in this policy.

 1See, USNH Total Rewards Objectives, approved by Board of Trustees on Feb.
 17, 2011